joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-01-29-oil-change.md

 ## Solution

-Oil molecules age by one month, every month — anything 11 months old or younger is still "good", while everything 12 months and up is "bad".
+Oil molecules age by one month, every month — anything 11 months old or younger is still "good", while everything 12 months and up is "old".

 <!-- We can use thirteen variables $\{O_0, \ldots, O_{11}, O_\text{old}$ to track the composition of the tank, one for each viable month and a bucket for all the bad stuff.  -->

+### Population dynamics

 At the end of each month, each molecule has a birthday and a quart is drained from the tank, which affects all molecules equally.

-From moment $t$ to $(t+1),$ the fractional composition of the tank changes like
+From time $t$ to $(t+1),$ the fractional composition of the tank changes like

 $$O_m(t+1) = \left(1 - \frac{1}{12}\right)O_{m-1}(t)$$